 The conduct of operations such as peacekeeping and peace enforcement missions, disaster relief, and humanitarian assistance are also characterized by small scale operations very focused on specific missions and a lack of conventional mission effectiveness criteria.
 Working Group (WG) 32 includes these communities because they share many of the unique characteristics and analytical challenges as IW operations.
 The WG seeks the participation of analysts who inform decision making related to special operations and IW at the strategic, operational, and tactical levels.
 General examples of WG 32 interests include (but are not limited to) dealing with the risk and uncertainty of diverse missions and functions, allocation of critical resources, and formulation and evaluation of policy and strategy decisions that affect current and future obligations of special operations forces.

-WG 32 is especially interested in serving as a venue for interagency analysis topics that are more transnational in nature and not usually viewed through the national defense prism.
+The theme of this year's symposium is "supporting a balanced modern and ready nation," andWG 32 is especially interested in serving as a venue for interagency analysis topics that are more transnational in nature and not usually viewed through the national defense prism.